- Peter Abrahams, 1919-2017

 - AFRILEX: African Association for Lexicography (via University of Pretoria, South Africa)

-- African National Congress: Historical Documents (South Africa)
+- African National Congress (South Africa)

-An extensive archive of online speeches, complete books, biographical summaries, photographs, and other documents by leading and historical figures from the ANC archives and from those in South Africa's anti-apartheid struggle in general, as well as selected speeches by prominent world leaders in support of the struggle.
+The ANC website offers an extensive archive of online speeches, complete books, biographical summaries, photographs, and other documents by leading and historical figures from the ANC archives and from those in South Africa's anti-apartheid struggle in general, as well as selected speeches by prominent world leaders in support of the struggle.

 - AFROPOP Worldwide on South African Popular Music (Brooklyn, New York)